Best Practices for Multi-Fidelity Bayesian Optimization in Materials and Molecular Research: Methods

-\subsubsection{High-fidelity regret calculation in MFBO Setting}
+\subsubsection{High-fidelity regret calculation in MFBO setting}

-Due to the lack of standardized metrics in the MFBO field\cite{dovonon2023longrunbehaviourmfbo}, we define a standardized simple regret and a discount metric to quantify the performance of MFBO over SFBO.
+We define a standardized simple regret and a discount metric to quantify the performance of MFBO over SFBO along the optimization.
+This metric aims to inform how the MFBO optimization progresses with respect to a known reference single-fidelity source.
+This approach is similar to the idea of ALM introduced in \cite{Palizhati2022} (note that it is an "after-the-fact" metric, meaning that the best candidate must be known beforehand, although this is common to all the benchmarks).
 Let $f$ be the HF target problem.
 At a given step $t$ of the SFBO run, the simple regret is defined as $r_{t} = f^* - f^*_t$, where $f^*$ is the known global optimum and $f^*_t$ is the best value of $f$ found so far.
-The simple regret is computed only at the highest fidelity level in the multi-fidelity runs.
+The simple regret is computed only at the highest fidelity level in the multi-fidelity runs because this level is the real optimization target and the true reference to measure the method's performance.
 To compare multi-fidelity and single-fidelity runs it is necessary to find the corresponding high-fidelity simple regret in the multi-fidelity setting, which can query both the low-fidelity or high-fidelity at a given step.
 We define a standard algorithm to identify the corresponding HF simple regret at a given budget of an MFBO campaign.
 The algorithm aligns the ${r}$ values from the MFBO to a common cost scale given by the SFBO cost steps.
-This makes it possible to compare the performance of the MFBO method at each step of the associated SFBO run.
+This approach makes it possible to compare the performance of the MFBO method at each step of the associated SFBO run.
 Algorithm \ref{regret algo} explains in detail the procedure to compute simple regret both for single-fidelity and multi-fidelity runs.
+Even if in our work we only evaluate two sources of fidelity, the advantage of this regret computation is that it allows to incorporate as many discrete LF sources as the user wants.
+A potential disadvantage may be the need of a reference optimization case (the SFBO run in this case), but we consider this acceptable as the final objective of the study is to decide when MFBO is better than SFBO.

 In the plots, we compute the average $r$ and standard deviation of an optimization run using the proposed algorithm from all the different repeats.
 Figure \ref{fig2} shows a graphical explanation of the associated regret traces depicted in orange and purple which have an equal number of datapoints.